mostafa-asg/hugo/content/posts/docker-swarm-golang-services-stack-deploy.md

 ```
 curl http://localhost:7070/greeting/Mostafa
 ```
 After */greeting/* you can type any name.
+You must see the desired output.
 ### Creating docker image
-To run *backend* service inside a container, we need *docker image* of our backend service.To create *docker image* we need *Dockerfile*.So create a file named *Dockerfile* inside the backend folder with these lines:
+To run *backend* service inside a container, we need *docker image* of our backend service.To create *docker image* we need **Dockerfile**.
+So create a file named *Dockerfile* inside the backend folder with these lines:
 ```
 FROM ubuntu:14.04